IndeemaSoftware/SmartLock/README.md

 If you encounter an issue or you have any comments or propositions with using **SmartLock** then you can reach us at **support@indeema.com**.

 - You can also follow our news at [@IndeemaSoftware](https://twitter.com/IndeemaSoftware) or on our [blog](https://indeema.com/blog).

+To know more about us and our [IoT expertise](https://indeema.com/services/iot), visit our website http://indeema.com